-The preschool will work will all families with children with food sensitivities or religious preferences to help facilitate the child partaking in snack with their classmates.
+The preschool will work with families with children with food sensitivities or religious preferences to help facilitate the child partaking in snack with their classmates.
 In situations where this is not possible, families will submit a letter stating why it is necessary for their child to bring a snack from home.
 These snacks must meet the Canada Food Guidelines.
 The letter will be kept in the child's file and posted in the kitchen and classrooms and noted on the cover of the snack tray.

-9.5 A DONATION OF A SNACK ITEM FOR TODDLERS AND KIDS CLUB PROGRAMS
+9.5 A DONATION OF A SNACK ITEM